We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Resulting material must be mixed with soil or added to an outdoor composter to finish decomposing

 Bokashi—Japanese for "fermented organic matter"—refers to adding an inoculant to food scraps to accelerate composting.
-With this kit from SCD Probiotics, you just empty your table scraps into the 5-gallon bin, sprinkle some of the included Bokashi starter material on top, and close the lid tight.
-In three months of testing, we found this indoor composting method and kit very easy to use: It creates very little to no odors, helps fertilize plants quickly, and is low maintenance.
+With this kit from SCD Probiotics, you empty your table scraps into the 5-gallon bin, sprinkle some of the included Bokashi starter material on top, and close the lid tight.
+During eight months of testing, we found this indoor composting method and kit very easy to use: It creates very little to no odors, helps fertilize plants quickly, and is low maintenance.

 We also loved the overall ease of this system—it requires no maintenance beyond adding food waste topped with a sprinkling of the Bokashi starter.
 The kit comes with a 2-pound bag of Bokashi starter, but you can purchase more from the manufacturer as needed.

-While we noticed a faint odor when we opened the lid, it was not unpleasant, and we had no issues with fruit flies or other pests.
+We noticed a faint odor when we opened the lid, but it was not unpleasant, and we had no issues with fruit flies or other pests.
 When the bucket is full, you can add it to your outdoor composter for further decomposition, mix it with potted soil in a container garden, or added to the soil in your outdoor planting beds.
+Aside from using the tea on our plants, we've used multiple rounds of the compost, including in our outdoor potted plants.

 Dimensions: 12 x 12 x 18 inches | Capacity: 5 gallons | Material: Recycled plastic | Chambers: 1